Explore This Lab

 About the Lab

-In the two major forms of IBD, Crohn’s disease and ulcerative colitis, the underlying etiological factors and the pathogenesis remain poorly defined.
+In the two major forms of inflammatory bowel disease (IBD), Crohn’s disease and ulcerative colitis, the underlying etiological factors and the pathogenesis remain poorly defined.
 It is generally believed that exaggerated immune responses to luminal normal enteric flora are involved in the initiation and perpetuation of the disease process.

-For the last several years, our laboratory has focused on defining the pathogenesis of chronic intestinal inflammation using TCR alpha KO mice as a model of human IBD.
+Our laboratory defined the pathogenesis of chronic intestinal inflammation using TCR alpha KO mice as a model of human IBD.
 TCR alpha KO mice develop spontaneously chronic colitis with many features of ulcerative colitis.
-We have identified a regulatory B cell subset, which appears under chronic intestinal inflammatory conditions and suppresses the progression of intestinal inflammation by secreting IL-10.
+We identified a regulatory B cell subset, which appears under chronic intestinal inflammatory conditions and suppresses the progression of intestinal inflammation by secreting IL-10.
 TCR alpha KO mice deficient in both IL-4 and B cells, but not in IL-4 alone, develop granulomatous colitis with features of Crohn’s disease.
 This suggests that differences in the two major forms of IBD may reflect different immunological responses to similar initiating events.

-The laboratory is closely associated with the Center for the Study of Inflammatory Bowel Disease at Mass General and collaborates with the other members of the Center; Dr. Bhan is an Associate Director of the Center.
+The laboratory is closely associated with the Center for the Study of Inflammatory Bowel Disease at MGH and collaborates with the other members of the Center; Dr. Bhan is an Associate Director of the Center.
 In collaboration with Dr. Terhorst and Dr. Xavier we have studied the role of Th-1 and Th-17 pathways, innate immune system and autophagy in the development of intestinal inflammation.
 Collaborative studies with Dr. Scott Snapper’s laboratory have shown that interleukin-10 receptor signaling in innate immune cells regulates mucosal immune tolerance and anti-inflammatory macrophage function.
 The studies with Dr. Richard Hodin’s laboratory indicate that administration of intestinal alkaline phosphatase may have a beneficial effect in intestinal inflammatory conditions and metabolic syndromes.
-Dr. Bhan’s consultant role in the newly established Harvard Institute of Translational Immunology-Helmsley Pilot Program in Crohn’s Disease has led to his collaboration with Dr. Vijay Yajnik at Mass General and Dr. Matthew Myerson at DFCI to identify microorganisms in Crohn’s disease lesions.

 Lassen KG, McKenzie CI, Mari M, et al. Genetic coding variant in GPR65 alters lysosomal pH and links lysosomal dysfunction with colitis risk.
 Immunity.
 2016; 44:1392-405.